DSpace/DSpace/dspace/docs/DrumCronTasks.md

 ----

-### load-etd-nightly (Proquest)
+### load-etd-nightly (ProQuest)

-Custom UMD functionality to load Proquest ETD files.
+Custom UMD functionality to load ProQuest ETD files.

 **Note:** The following steps should *not* be run in production, as it involves the addition of an item.